sophie-thomson/ace-dog-walks/README.md

 ## Code & Technology
  The following code, platforms and apps were used in the creation of this site:
- - HTML
- - CSS
- - Gitpod
- - Github
- - Font Awesome
- - Convertio.co
- - Tinypng
- - Favicon.io
- - Balsamiq
- - Google fonts
+ - HTML - The main language used to build the content of the webpages.
+ - CSS - CSS styling is applied to all areas of the website from within an external file.
+ - Gitpod - Cloud development environment used to write and preview code before committing.
+ - Github - Github hosts the Ace Dog Walks repository and is where the site is deployed.
+ - Font Awesome - Free icons from font awesome are used in the footer, list items and on a button.
+ - Convertio.co - To improve performace, all jpg images were converted to webp using [convertio.co](https://convertio.co/jpeg-webp/).
+ - Tinypng - To further reduce the size of images they were 'tinified' using [TinyPNG](https://tinypng.com/).
+ - Favicon.io - The Ace Dog Walks favicon was generated using [Favicon.io](https://favicon.io/favicon-converter/) free generator.
+ - Balsamiq - The responsive layout wireframes for the homepage (index.html) were designed and planned using [Balsamiq](https://balsamiq.com/).